 - Running shoes should provide good cushioning and stability, and be suited to your foot type.

-- If you’re a beginner, it’s best to stick with a well-known brand so you can be sure of getting a quality product.
+- If you’re a beginner, it’s best to stick with well-known brand's best stability running shoes, so you can be sure of getting a quality product.

 - Don’t start too fast – you’ll quickly wear yourself out.